Google Named Our Category. Here's the Layer Underneath It.

 Three commitments worth writing down in public.

 We hold the precision layer.
-We keep building the things that make per-page monitoring durable: visual diffing on JavaScript-rendered pages, AI-classified importance, sub-minute cadences for the use cases that need them, timestamped evidence for the customers who need to defend a finding in court or in front of an auditor.
+We keep building the things that make per-page monitoring durable: visual diffing on JavaScript-rendered pages, AI-classified importance, short cadences, including sub-minute options for eligible enterprise use cases, and timestamped evidence for customers who need to defend a finding in compliance, legal, or internal review.

 We make Visualping callable from any agent stack worth caring about.
 The MCP endpoint is public beta this week.
 The REST API is on every plan.
 We will keep adding to both.